The West Mesa Murders burial site

 All of the victims disappeared between 2003 and 2005.

-Although most of them had histories of prostitution and drug abuse, this was not the case with Jamie Barela.
+Although most of them had histories of sex work and drug abuse, this was not the case with Jamie Barela.
 Barela was a 15-year-old with no prior arrests.
-Judging by the details of her disappearance, it seems as though she was abducted alongside her older cousin, Evelyn Salazar, who did have a history of prostitution.
+Judging by the details of her disappearance, it seems as though she was abducted alongside her older cousin, Evelyn Salazar, who did have a history in the sex trade.

-In April of 2004, the two cousins mysteriously vanished after they left a family gathering together and walked to a nearby park.
+The two cousins went missing in April 2004 after they left a family gathering together and walked to a nearby park.
 Almost five years later, their skeletal remains were found buried at this site on the West Mesa of Albuquerque.

 Remarkably, the bodies may have remained hidden for decades had it not been for the collapse of the US housing market.
 By 2006, the site in question had been covered over and prepared for development.
-However, these plans fell through after the housing bubble popped and construction ground to a halt.
+However, those plans fell through after the housing bubble burst and construction ground to a halt.

-Originally, the killer's burial ground was situated on the bank of an arroyo, which is a naturally occurring stream bed that forms in desert climates.
+The killer's burial ground was initially situated on the bank of an arroyo, which is a naturally occurring stream bed that forms in desert climates.
 When the construction firm covered this arroyo, rainwater could no longer drain away from the area.
 As a result, the plot of land began to flood during heavy downpours.

-After receiving complaints from neighbors, the developers agreed to build a wall that channeled storm water into a retention basin.
+After receiving complaints from neighbors, the developers built a wall that channeled storm water into a retention basin.
 However, this retention basin was situated in the approximate area of the burial site.

 From that point on, Mother Nature got to work.
-In the months that followed, rainwater steadily eroded the ground until the victims' bones started to resurface.
+In the months that followed, rainwater steadily eroded the ground until the victims' bones resurfaced.

-Then, on a cool February morning in 2009, Christine Ross and her dog Ruca discovered a human femur bone that sparked one of the largest murder investigations in New Mexico history.
+Then, on a cool February morning in 2009, Christine Ross and her dog Ruca discovered a human femur bone that would spark one of the largest murder investigations in New Mexico history.

-Sadly, despite hundreds of interviews, no arrests have ever been made.
-As time wore on and the tips dried up, the 40-man taskforce dwindled down to just one detective.
+Despite hundreds of interviews, no arrests have ever been made.
+As time wore on and the tips dried up, the 40-man task force dwindled down to just one detective.

 There are currently two main suspects in the case, both of whom are no longer a threat to society.